Chirag-ahir/JAVA-All-Basic/README.md

   2. JDK  Enterprise edition<br>
   3. JDK Micro edition<br>

+ What is JRE ?<br>
+  The JRE is the on-disk system that takes your Java code, combines it with the needed libraries, and starts the JVM to execute it.
+The JRE contains libraries and software needed by your Java programs to run.

  What is JVM ?<br>
   JVM is a virtual machine that enables the computer to run the Java program.
 JVM acts like a run-time engine that calls the main method present in the Java code.